NeAleks18/simpledswebhookdocs/docs/source/usage.rst

 API
 ----------------

-API будет в другой странице.
+The API will be in another page.